 This has not been the case, historically, where actresses have always been expected to just retire and live a life as “dutiful mothers and wives” after getting married.
 This attitude toward actresses has prevailed toward working women in virtually all industries who are expected to stop working professionally because the man is seen as a breadwinner.
 There was, and still is, a lot of pressure on women to stop everything they’re doing professionally after marriage, as it’s considered a woman’s ‘duty’ to focus on the home after marriage.

-Let’s take a step back into Bollywood history for a little bit, shall we?
+Let’s take a step back into Bollywood history and the expectations from young actresses, historically, shall we?

 Ranbir Kapoor’s mom, Neetu Singh, was a child star in Bollywood, with hopes of getting larger roles as she got older.
 She married Rish Kapoor at the age of 21, effectively ending her career.
 Neetu did do small cameos in recent times, however, that does not compare to the opportunities she would have had otherwise.
 Neetu, however, does not ever say that she felt pressure to leave, she claims that for her, family was more important.

 Another example is Nargis Dutt, who became a superstar in India after her leading role in ‘Mother India.’
 The actress then went on to marry Sunil Dutt, after which she shifted her focus from acting to being a housewife and involving herself in some social projects.

 Even this side of the border, Noor Jehan, is an iconic example of a powerful, successful woman being forced to leave her profession for the sake of her marriage